 Stadler, P., Farnleitner, A.H., Zessner, M., (2017).
 Development and evaluation of a self-cleaning custom-built auto sampler controlled by a low-cost RaspberryPi microcomputer for online enzymatic activity measurements.
 Talanta 162, 390–397. doi:10.1016/j.talanta.2016.10.031

 Stadler, P., Blöschl, G., Vogl, W., Koschelnik, J., Epp, M., Lackner, M., Oismüller, M., Kumpan, M., Nemeth, L., Strauss, P., Sommer, R., Ryzinska-Paier, G., Farnleitner, A.H., Zessner, M., (2016) Real-time monitoring of beta-d-glucuronidase activity in sediment laden streams: A comparison of prototypes, Water Research 101, 252–261. doi:10.1016/j.watres.2016.05.072

-• Water and microbiological pathways
+• Water quality

-• Environmental isotopes
+• Hydrogeology and environmental isotopes

 Philipp´s principle research interests focus on the temporal dynamics and spatial patterns in microbial water quality.
 He is experienced with hydrogeological fieldwork and monitoring engineering in water quality.
 He combines hydrological methods with novel microbiological assays, such as the online measurements of enzymatic activities in water resources to bridge the temporal and spatial gap in microbial transport monitoring.
 Philipp graduated from the Vienna Doctoral Programme on Water Resource Systems in October 2017 with the PhD thesis “Rapid on-site determination of enzymatic activity in water resources: From the technical assessment towards new perspectives in water quality monitoring”.